AdobeDocs/advertising.en/help/privacy/gdpr.md

 ## Required Setup to Send Requests for Adobe Advertising

-To make requests to access and delete data for Adobe Advertising, you'll need to:
+To make requests to access and delete data for Adobe Advertising, you must:

 1. Deploy a JavaScript library to retrieve and remove your data subject cookies.
 The same library, `AdobePrivacy.js`, is used for all Adobe Experience Cloud solutions.